-There is currently no way to completely prevent dementia; however, some simple steps can help to reduce the risk!
+There is currently no way to prevent dementia completely; however, some simple steps can help to reduce the risk!
+Can singing really reduce my risk of dementia?

 Singing improves blood circulation, and this improves mental alertness, concentration, and memory.